 Kimberly Fredenburgh is the Principal Viola of The Santa Fe Symphony.
 She was born and raised in Poughkeepsie, New York.
-She attended SUNY Stonybrook, University of New Mexico, and Arizona State University.
+Kimberly attended SUNY Stonybrook, University of New Mexico, and Arizona State University.
 Her major teachers included John Graham, Joyce Robbins, Leonard Felberg, and Dr. William Magers.

 Fredenburgh was a principal player with the New World Symphony in Miami, Florida, under music director Michael Tilson Thomas.
 She has appeared in Carnegie Hall with Sir Georg Solti conducting.
 She has been featured as a concerto soloist with orchestras across the US as well as in Brazil and South Africa.
 She has taught master classes and performed in recitals in the US as well as in Germany, Brazil, Argentina, South Africa, Mexico, Canada, Portugal, Spain, Italy, and Monaco.
-Fredenburgh has delivered pedagogical papers at several national academic conferences and performed at the 2008 International Viola Congress and the 2011 Primrose International Competition.
+Fredenburgh has delivered pedagogical papers at several national academic conferences and performed at the International Viola Congress and the Primrose International Viola Competition.
 Fredenburgh performs on a Maggini model viola made for her by New York luthier Brian Skarstad.

 Fredenburgh lives in Albuquerque with her husband, oboist Kevin Vigneau, and their two teenaged boys.
 In her spare time, she rides her horses in dressage competitions.
 She serves on the Board of Directors for the Albuquerque Youth Symphony and is the Executive Director of the UNM Summer Music Institute chamber music festival.